 Why Trunk Injection

-Plant protective fungicides, insecticides and nutrients applications has become an indispensable component of quality assurance in arboriculture, in which the control of insect pest, fungal and canker infections.
-CHEMJET® , micro-injection targets the problem directly within the tree itself.
-Control sanctions on chemicals, application methods of plant protection will become more severe in years to come.
-It is this new awareness for the environment that will demand and dictate, the use of better chemicals and application methods in the treatment for trees.
+Plant protective fungicides, insecticides, and nutrient applications have become an indispensable component of quality assurance in arboriculture, in which the control of insect pests, fungal, and canker infections.
+CHEMJET®, micro-injection targets the problem directly within the tree itself.
+Control sanctions on chemicals and application methods of plant protection will become more severe in years to come.
+It is this new awareness of the environment that will demand and dictate, the use of better chemicals and application methods in the treatment of trees.

 Management of Sudden Oak Death (S.O.D)